lubiah/kudadamold/src/routes/blog/_blog/close-program-time/index.md

 ---
 title: Programatically Close A Program With Python After A Certain Time
-description: A post describing how you can use python to close a program after a certain time
+description: Learn how to use Python to close a program at a certain time.
 category: Programming
 image: https://kudadam.sirv.com/blog/close_program_time/hero.jpg
 keywords: